gxgao/Hack-112-Stone-Face-Emote/README.rst

 The final part, the UI was designed by Bryce.
 We used a graphics module designed by Carnegie Mellon University.
 It prompts users to enter an excerpt, and would return an image, as well as a guess as to which genre the excerpt had came from.

-To run the code now, the user only needs to interact with the UI portion, which is found under the python file:
+To run the code now, the user only needs to interact with the UI portion, which is found under the python file: UX.py.
+The other files are setup, and data.

 We used a multitude of modules for the project one of which is TextBlob.
 The TextBlob ReadMe is found below.